Tab-e-n/blue-runner/update_notes.md

  - Shortend coyote time on S1 and it's derivates.
  - XT9 is unlocked when you have 7 bonuses now.
 If you already have them unlocked, this update wont take it away.
+ - Fixed a bug where you could quit to the menu after you've hit an obstacle, making the game not count the death.
+ - Fixed a bug where the game didn't record the first frame of a replay.
  - Fixed `--savefile_interaction` console argument working incorrectly.

 </p></details>